brankowss/E-commerce-API-Scraper/README.md

 ## Acknowledgements

 This project was inspired by the need for efficient data scraping solutions in the e-commerce industry.
-And of course presenting my web scraping skills and data handling.

 ## License